ItradeLQ/osticket-prereqs/README.md

 <a href="https://imgur.com/rp0fWBd"><img src="https://i.imgur.com/rp0fWBd.png" title="source: imgur.com" /></a>
 </p>
 <p>
-If you can see this page which means you are good so far.
+If you can see this page, it means the installational process is successful

-If you see this page next, you did it correctly.
 </p>
 <br />